andersonmarin/kwan-swordhealth/README.md

 ## Final Considerations

 I chose not to implement additional features related to tasks (such as update and delete), nor the user-related functionalities.
 This decision was made based on the limited time I had available to complete the challenge.

+Additionally, some configuration and execution decisions were made to make it easier to evaluate the solution, such as:

+- Keeping environment variables defined in the `docker-compose.yml` file.
+- Providing an SQL script with the full database schema and predefined users.

 > I'm fully open to feedback regarding the solution and its implementation.